daluu/cdaviz/README.md

 And so finding things a bit lacking and hard to work with, I built my own solution with server component to take in uploaded CSVs and offer a simple management interface for them (select, download back, delete).
 And client side visualization using native d3.js.

-At the moment, what is offered is a rough slightly dumbed down dashboard (simplified from code I've used for work).
+At the moment, what is offered is a rough slightly simplified dashboard (simplified from code I've used for work).
 Much could be improved like:

 * better UI - I'm not a UI/UX person, so my UIs are comparatively 1990s basic.
 * better file management, user account management, and authentication/security for those - for enterprise and shared user usage